accurascan/Android-KYC/README.md

     // Set min and max percentage for glare or set it -1 to remove glare filter livenessCustomization.setGlarePercentage(6/*glareMinPercentage*/, 99/*glareMaxPercentage*/);

-    // must have to call SelfieCameraActivity.getCustomIntent() to create intent Intent intent = SelfieCameraActivity.getCustomIntent(this, livenessCustomization, "your_url");
+    // must have to call SelfieCameraActivity.getLivenessCameraIntent() to create intent Intent intent = SelfieCameraActivity.getLivenessCameraIntent(this, livenessCustomization");
     startActivityForResult(intent, ACCURA_LIVENESS_CAMERA);